 7. Buy eco-friendly gift wrap

-Did you know that often, wrapping paper is laminated in plastic?
-Most wrapping paper that Australian’s use during the Christmas season cannot be recycled–and the same goes for cellophane, metallic bows, glitter paper, and tinsels.
-Furthermore, most wrapping paper is only single use, and we Australians use a whopping 150,000km of wrapping paper a year!
+Did you know that wrapping paper is often laminated in plastic?
+Most wrapping paper that Australian’s use during the Christmas season cannot be recycled, and the same goes for cellophane, metallic bows, glitter paper, and tinsels.
+Furthermore, most wrapping paper is only single use, and we Australians use a whopping 150,000km of wrapping paper every year!

 For a more eco-friendly Christmas, you could choose reusable gift bags or recycled paper wrap that is biodegradable or recyclable once used.
 It’s the little things that can add up to have the biggest impacts on our planet!